YSZhuoyang/mini-neural-network/README.md

 # MiniNeuralNetwork

-A general version of neural network written in CUDA.
+A general perception neural network written in CUDA.

 ## Variable Explanation

-        Note: Input layer is described as inputFeatureMatrix, not included in here.
+        Note: Input layer is described as inputFeatureMatrix which is not included below.

                                       hiddenLayers   outputLayer
                                             |             |